brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 **Note**: If you opted out of using a linter, feel free to skip this next step

-Create a *.eslintrc.json* at the top level of the directory
+Create a *.eslintrc.json* at the top level of the directory.

 ```bash
 s2s-api$ touch .eslintrc.json
 ```

-Fill in our linting file with the following configurations (or whatever configurations suit you)
+Fill in our linting file with the following configurations (or whatever configurations suit you).

 ```json
 {